 Some people take out a loan on a residential investment property in a trust vehicle like a self-managed super fund and want to know if they can refinance that mortgage to an owner-occupied mortgage.
 The answer is no – SMSF loans are made for investment income only.
 Trustees, fund members, and their relatives may not live in the home, rent it, or buy it from the trust.
 Thus, refinancing to owner-occupied interest rates is not an option for an SMSF loan.

 Provided your income has not significantly changed or stayed with the same industry or line of work, many lenders will still consider your application even if you have only been at your new job for a short period.
 Lenders are more likely to approve a refinancing application if your new job is in the same industry you had worked in previously, but exceptions can be made in some cases.

 And while it is especially difficult to refinance a home loan while you are unemployed, some lenders may still approve your application if you have sufficient liquid assets or alternative income sources.
 The main concern a lender will have is to ensure you can afford the repayments and that taking on the loan will not put you in a position of hardship.

+The information is a compilation from various sources for your benefit and should not be relied upon instead of appropriate professional advice.
 This article is prepared based on general information.
-It does not take into account individual financial objectives or needs and is not financial product advice.
-The original content was first published on the Liberty blog website.
+It does not consider individual financial objectives or needs and is not financial product advice, and the content quoted from Liberty Blog.